Not Accepting Guests

-It was recommended to me in 2016, first as an event platform and later as a homestay network.
-The latter rang a few bells: my first experience staying with locals was Japan in 1997.
-They matched my letters with amazing experiences organized around my interests - just normal travel stuff (I see now), but for the 14-year-old me it was shockingly new and otherworldly.
+It was recommended to me in 2015, first as an event platform and later as a homestay network.
+The latter rang a few bells: my first homestaying experience was Japan in 1997.
+They matched my letters with amazing experiences organized around my interests - normal travel stuff (I see now), but for the 14-year-old me it was shockingly new and otherworldly.

 It worked!
 I decided then and there I would become a traveller.
 Romanians have an old tradition of wanderlust, too - long ago it was considered an important part of one's education.
 When travelling, ironically you leave your "baggage" behind - thus you highlight the needs of the heart.

 I'm still learning this vision that I can identify with the freedom I find on my travels, instead of worrying about not fitting in society when I come home.
-That was quite a revelation, and I'm sincerely grateful for the space I have here in Bucharest, which allows me to host like-minded people - something I had wanted to do for a very long time.
-So let's facilitate that dream, I think travel should be more accessible, for all of us who see it as a big help to balance and peace.
+That was quite a revelation, and I'm sincerely grateful for the space I have here in Bucharest, which allows me to fulfill my dream of hosting like-minded people.
+I think travel should be more accessible, for all of us who see it as a big help to balance and peace.

 Besides...
 I hate routine!
 Showing people around is a great way for me to do exercise without the boredom. ;)